Skip to main content

 Dockerfile security best practices

-1. Use minimal base image: Select alpine·distroless instead of ubuntu.
-Fewer packages reduce your vulnerability surface area.
+1. Use a minimal base image: Choose alpine or distroless over ubuntu.
+Fewer packages mean a smaller vulnerability surface.

-2. Prohibit root execution: Specify a non-root user with the USER command.
-Root execution magnifies the damage when a container escapes.
+2. Avoid running as root: Specify a non-root user with the USER instruction.
+Running as root amplifies the damage if a container is compromised.

-3. Multi-stage build: Exclude build tools and source code from the final image.
-Image size reduction and attack surface reduction are achieved simultaneously.
+3. Multi-stage builds: Keep build tools and source code out of the final image.
+This reduces both image size and attack surface at once.

-4. No secret ARG/ENV: Do not pass secrets as build arguments or environment variables.
-It remains as plain text in the image layer.
+4. No secrets in ARG/ENV: Never pass secrets as build arguments or environment variables.
+They persist as plain text in the image layers.

 Next steps